MicrosoftDocs/VBA-Docs/api/Excel.ListObject.SourceType.md

 # ListObject.SourceType property (Excel)

-Returns a  **[XlListObjectSourceType](Excel.XlListObjectSourceType.md)** value that represents the current source of the list.
+Returns an **[XlListObjectSourceType](Excel.XlListObjectSourceType.md)** value that represents the current source of the list.

 ## Syntax

-_expression_. `SourceType`
+_expression_.**SourceType**

 _expression_ A variable that represents a **[ListObject](Excel.ListObject.md)** object.

 ## Example

-The following sample code returns a  **xlListObjectSourceType** constant indicating the source of the default list on Sheet1 of the active workbook.
+The following sample code returns an **XlListObjectSourceType** constant indicating the source of the default list on Sheet1 of the active workbook.

 ```vb
 Sub Test ()